 Detectives create lists.
 As a cold-case detective, I’m no different.
 When investigating an event in the distant past (in my case, an unsolved murder), I collect evidence, make lists and do my best to reach the most reasonable inference.
 When I began to investigate Christianity at the age of thirty-five, I approached the gospels the same way I approached my cold-case files.
 Lists were an important part of the process.
 One New Testament claim was particularly interesting to me: the conception and birth of Jesus.
 When I first read through the gospels, the birth narratives seemed incredible and unreasonable.
 I’m not the only person to express such a concern.
-In a recent article posted in the Herald Scotland, Reverend Andrew Frater called the Nativity story a “fanciful, fairy tale” and called on Christians to “disentangle the truth from the tinsel”.
+In an article posted in the Herald Scotland, Reverend Andrew Frater called the Nativity story a “fanciful, fairy tale” and called on Christians to “disentangle the truth from the tinsel”.
 Frater is a minister and a believer, and even he doesn’t believe in the virgin conception of Jesus.
 As an atheist, I was even more skeptical.
 I rejected supernatural claims altogether, and the first Biblical claim about Jesus was a supernatural one.
 But as I collected the evidence and formed my lists, I found there were many good reasons to trust the story of Christmas.
 I’ve assembled them here with links to longer treatments of each topic:

 The Supernatural Nature of the Virgin Conception Shouldn’t Disqualify It